-Take A Look At The Solar Eclipse
+People Across The U.S. Watch 'Surreal' Solar Eclipse

-DENVER ― People across North America finally got to view the highly anticipated total solar eclipse of the sun on Monday.
+DENVER ― People across North America finally got to view the highly anticipated total solar eclipse on Monday.

-The event, described by scientists as “the most spectacular thing that anybody has ever seen,” began crossing 14 states on a path from Oregon to South Carolina on Monday morning.
+The event, described by one scientist as “the most spectacular thing that anybody has ever seen,” began crossing 14 states on a path from Oregon to South Carolina on Monday morning.
 Along that “path of totality,” viewers have been able to view the moon completely covering the sun.

 Observers outside the path of totality have been able to see a partial solar eclipse, protecting their eyes with highly sought-after special glasses.

+In the Sloan’s Lake neighborhood of Denver, people gathered under a cloudless blue sky to watch the moon slowly obstruct the sun, eventually blocking just above 92 percent of it.

-Watching the event from Denver ― where 92 percent of the sun was obscured ― Jordan Van Wyck, 30, called the spectacle “surreal.”
+Jordan Van Wyck, 30, called the spectacle “surreal.”
 He and his friends wondered what solar eclipses might look like on a planet with multiple moons.

 This is the first total eclipse viewable from the lower 48 states since February 1979.
 It will be the first total solar eclipse in 99 years to sweep from coast to coast.

+In Washington, D.C., the moon covered about 81 percent of the sun in the afternoon.

+During totality ― the few minutes when the moon completely obscures the sun ― the sky fades to black.
+A video shared by the National Oceanic and Atmospheric Administration on Monday shows what that wave of darkness looks like from space:

-See more photos below of the event:
+See more photos below of the event as seen from across the U.S.